 Then, in 2005, you said you’d never do it again.
 What was it that made you make that decision?

 As weird as it sounds, it's because I adopted a cat.
-It was an indoors cat – it never went outside – so it meant that I couldn't travel around if I had him living with me.
+It was an indoor cat—it never went outside—so I couldn't travel around if I had him living with me.
 That's actually when I met my wife, too.
 She had seen me on TV when she was younger, when she was at a low point in her life, and to see my crying on television over love made her believe in love again.
-She'd been trying to keep track of me since she saw me, then she got in contact and we ended up getting married and having kids.
+She'd been trying to keep track of me since she saw me, then she got in contact, and we ended up getting married and having kids.
 So yeah, I guess the cat saved my life.

 Wow.
 What do you do now, by the way?

 Most of the year I sell things at the market.
 I occasionally go and work in the city, but yeah, mostly at the market.

 Have you ever considered acting or writing?
 The fact that you’ve embodied so many people and you’ve come up with so many different people and back stories makes me think you might be quite good at writing.

 No, but I wish I could.
 Maybe one day, when people stop thinking I'm crazy, I'll get a chance.
 I'd love to do it, but I think people probably need to realize that I'm not a complete psychopath before they start to trust me with that kind of thing.
 A writer wanted to write my story with me a few years ago, but it was going to cost a lot so I didn't do it.
 Maybe one day.

 Just one more thing.
 I saw on Twitter that you were speaking to someone about Nicholas Barclay and his family.
 Are you under any impression that his family might have had something to do with his death?

 I think if people want to know what happened to Nicholas, they need to make his mother tell them what she really knows, because I'm sure she knows more than what she's said.
 I know that Nicholas was beaten by his mother and brother, so there's definitely something there.